bwolmarans/nginx-api-gateway-for-k8s/task_04/Readme.txt

 Now we have evaded the WAF policy.
-A more complex bot defense policy, based on multiple factors beyond simple headers, would be used to combat this.
-That is outside the scope of this lab, so we will stop here.

-By the way, just adding these headers will not evade the mitigations in place for bad things 2 and 3.
+But been caught by the bot policy?